RossKlaiber/Icicle/README.md

 1. Clone or download the Register App repository.
 2. Open the project in Xcode.
 3. Build and run the app on an iOS simulator or device.

-## Usage

-*Explain how to use the app, including any important instructions or guidelines.*

 ## Contributing